Fusion Rollup

 A single contract deployed on the Fusion Rollup can therefore receive messages from any of the connected DLT networks, Ethereum, Polygon, the permissioned Besu chain, and any other DLT network wired into the Rollup, and can dispatch messages back out to any of them.
 The sender on the connected DLT network side can be a transaction or another smart contract; the Rollup contract treats both the same.
 The recipient Rollup contract controls which L1 sender addresses are allowed to call it via the WhitelistCrossDomainMessage contract.

 Inbound, any connected DLT network → Rollup.
 The sender calls sendMessage on the cross-domain messenger contract of whichever DLT network they are on.
 The message is delivered on the next Rollup block whose origin contains the block which included the send.
-Latency matches a deposit from that DLT network, see the timings in 8.5.
+Latency matches a deposit from that DLT network, see the timings in section 8.5.

 Outbound, Rollup → any connected L1.
 A Rollup contract calls sendMessage on the Rollup's cross-domain messenger, targeting a specific connected DLT network.
-The message becomes claimable on the destination DLT network only after the Rollup state root containing it is finalized on that DLT network, see 8.7 for the dispute-window mechanics.
+The message becomes claimable on the destination DLT network only after the Rollup state root containing it is finalized on that DLT network, see section 8.7 for the dispute-window mechanics.

 8.7 Token withdrawals